SandeepChinnareddy10/Cancer-Diagnosis-Using-Machine-Learning/README.md

 # Cancer-Diagnosis-Using-Machine-Learning

+Brain tumor is a deadly type of cancer which in most cases decreases the survival time to two years.
+A brain tumor is the uncontrolled growth of cancer cells in the brain.
+This is clinically identified by validating a Magnetic resonance Imaging (MRI) Scan.
+Brain tumor is classified into different types based on the location of the tumor and based on the level of growth.
+This is identified by medical professionals by examining MRI scans.
+However, this will take up a lot of time and may be even subjected to human error.
+Chemotherapy, Radiotherapy and surgery are rigorous treatments and can’t afford to be misdiagnosed.
+In a modern computerised world, we aim to digitize and predict the type of a brain tumor using a machine learning model.
+This model is trained on a given pre-existing dataset and their type such that it’ll be ready to predict the next incoming MRI scan.

+In this project, the concept of Neural Networks in Machine learning, which are in-turn inspired from the neurons in the brain is extensively studied and applied.

 In this Design oriented project, various machine learning approaches are studied in the context of image classification.
-Here we aim at standardizing a machine learning model using multiple existing neural networks to understand and classify various types of Brain tumor, namely meningioma, glioma and pituitary tumor.
-Here we begin by extracting a dataset, preprocessing, exploratory data analysis and conclude useful insights from the extracted dataset.
+Here we aim at standardizing a machine learning model using multiple existing neural networks to understand and classify various types of Brain tumor, namely 'meningioma', 'glioma' and 'pituitary' tumor.
+Here we begin by extracting a dataset, preprocessing, perform exploratory data analysis and conclude useful insights from the extracted dataset.
 The aim is to club one or more of these existing models into layers and design a model that can classify a given MRI dataset into a meningioma, glioma or a pituitary tumor case.
 The initial parameters are taken according to the image resolution and later optimized according to requirements.

+Further, convolutional neural networks which are suitable for image classification, are explored and a model is designed to classify the given dataset.
+The hyperparameters with which the model is initialized is optimized by trial and error method